-- The amount of electricity or hot water that can be produced from solar power depends on weather, location and time of day. - Although the cost of solar panels is falling, this is still an expensive energy source. - Large solar power plants use many acres of land and may require costly new transmission lines to carry the electricity to where it is needed.
+- The amount of electricity or hot water that can be produced from solar power depends on weather, location and time of day. - Although the cost of solar panels is falling, the cost of a new system may not be offset by energy savings for many years. - Large solar power plants use many acres of land and may require costly new transmission lines to carry the electricity to where it is needed.